 - The glass [shaker pint] is almost perversely designed to dissipate those very items the glass should enhance—that is: to help stabilize foam and to help entrap beer aroma.
 Both these benefits best accrue when the glass is narrower at the top than below i.e. some variation of the tulip-shaped glass.

 In speaking with Dr. Lewis about the majestic pint glass mission, he shared that as soon as one leaves the U.S., there is scarcely a shaker pint glass to be found.
 Based on his—and maybe confirmed by your beery travels too—the shaker pint is a phenomenon unique to the good ol’ US of A.

-The MBAA has a new and very useful educational Beer Steward Certificate program that I’ve been working my way through as of late.
-In chapter five they address serving beer, and ask an interesting question: “How many $100 bottles of wine would a restaurant sell if the wine was poured into an iced tea glass?”
+The MBAA has a very useful educational Beer Steward Certificate program that I’ve been working my way through.
+In chapter five they address serving beer and ask an interesting question: “How many $100 bottles of wine would a restaurant sell if the wine was poured into an iced tea glass?”
 Good point if you ask me.

 So where do you stand on this topic?